Y2d1337/Cyber-Defenders/DeepDive/Challenge WriteUp.md

 > **Flag: 0xf80002bef120**

 ### 3 There is a malicious process running, but it's hidden.
 What's its name?
-To find the hidden process we need to use `psxview`,this plugin compares the active processes indicated within `psActiveProcessHead` with any other possible sources within the memory image.
+To find the hidden process we need to use `psxview`,this plugin helps you detect hidden processes by comparing what PsActiveProcessHead contains with what is reported by various other sources of process listings

 A False within the column indicates that the process is not found in that area